react-native-modal/react-native-modal/README.md

 ## Avaliable animations
 Take a look at [react-native-animatable](https://github.com/oblador/react-native-animatable) for available animations.
-Pull requests and suggestions are welcome!
+Pull requests, feedbacks and suggestions are welcome!
-P.S.: Thanks @oblador for react-native-animatable!
+P.S.: Thanks @oblador for react-native-animatable and @brentvatne for the npm namespace!